 If you buy shares CFDs with City Index, then you will pay 0.08% / $5 for Australian shares and 2 cents per share / $15 for international shares.

 Plus500, on the other hand, don’t charge a commission for trading share CFDs.

 City Index offers both cash CFD and futures for trade.
 Cash CFDs are ideal for short-term trading and have tighter spreads.
 Futures are better for long-term trade and have wider spreads, but you won’t incur overnight finance charges.

-City Index offers a greater range of CFD options however Plus500 does appear to generally offer (but not always) slightly better spreads and leverage.
+Both brokers offer a diverse range of CFD products.
 We recommend deciding on the CFDs you may wish to trade with and investigate the spreads, margins/leverage each broker offers or will require.
 Global financial regulators consider CFDs as complex instruments that need to be treated with caution.

 It is interesting to note that Plus500 doesn’t offer phone contact with their customer services.
 If you desire human interaction for your support, then City Index will be a better option for you.

 Plus500 offers little in the way of research tools.
 Research tools are valued by traders as it can help them makes the right trading decisions in order to be profitable.
 Many of City Index’s research tools are powered by Trading Central.
 This company specialises in providing award-winning analysis and pattern recognition tools that help traders better participate in financial markets.